paleobot/pbot-dev/Field definitions/Collections Node fields v1a.md

 surface (in situ): fossils were found embedded in the rock but no extensive quarrying or coring was done to collect them.
 salvage: some fossils, but not all, were collected during an excavation intended for some other purpose (e.g., construction).
 anthill: fossils were picked from the debris on the tops of anthills (a common method of collecting small vertebrates).
-* Entry type: drop-down menu (or check-box) with multiple choices allowed: sieve, core, census, quarry, surface (float), surface (in situ), salvage, anthill
-* Considerations: Ellen made small edits to the PBDB list; not sure how pollen would fit with this. would we just give the direction that it either be core (if from a core), or sieve (if from a hand sample?)?

 ### Collectors
 * Entry type: free text